 Ryanair says there is no legal requirement to wear a mask on its flights to and from the UK.
 However, the airline does recommend they are worn while on board.
 Masks may be required when leaving the aircraft at your overseas destination, so have some handy that fit in with local requirements – i.e medical-style masks without valves.

-It is, however, mandatory for all travellers aged 6 and over travelling to Italy to wear and FFP2 mask during the flight.
-Medical exemption certificates will be required.
+It is, however, mandatory for all travellers aged 6 and over travelling to Spain.

 Virgin Atlantic